freiheit-com/fdc-test-statistics/README.md

 #Build

+At the moment you still have to copy the UI: resources/public from https://github.com/freiheit-com/fdc-web-test-monitor.

 lein ring uberjar (needs https://github.com/weavejester/lein-ring)

 NOT lein uberjar (jars produced by this command do not contain the correct start code)